How to Read Ohio Betting Odds & Lines

 One common way to bet is on point spreads.
 The line on its own (e.g. +110) tells you how much money your bet stands to pay, but it doesn't tell you what needs to happen in order for your bet to win.
 A point spread—which displays as a number with a plus sign or a minus sign next to the odds—does.

 Let's use an example.
 You're looking to bet on a football game, and tonight the Cincinnati Bengals are playing the Dallas Cowboys.
-The odds display like this:
+During the 2022-2023 NFL Season, BetMGM Ohio is offering the following odds:

 - Bengals -5.5 | -110